 Summer parties often come with some form of fire.
 Whether it’s grilling hotdogs and burgers, roasting marshmallows over a bonfire, or shooting off fireworks, these activities are essential for a good party.
 However, they can also be dangerous if they get out of hand.
 This is why it’s important to always have a fire extinguisher on hand.
 If you’re one of the 79% of consumers who shopped online in 2017, you can order one online if you don’t already have one — or just head to a local store.
 It can also be beneficial to have a bucket of water close by when you’re having a bonfire or shooting off fireworks.
 Or if possible, keep your fires close to a body of water for easy access if things get out of hand.
 But all in all, you need to be prepared for the worst when working with fire.

 Swimming in the pool is a great way to cool down on a hot summer day.
 But pools can also be dangerous — people can fall in accidentally and kids can get injured if they’re swimming without supervision.
 If you don’t have some sort of fence around your pool that prevents people from falling in, now is the time to invest in one.
 Additionally, you should make it clear to kids that they cannot swim without an adult being there.
 In the hustle and bustle of a party, it can be all too easy for kids to sneak off for a swim, so make sure someone has an eye on the pool at all times.
-You should also take a look at all of your pool toys and make sure they’re in good shape and won’t cause injuries if used.
+You should also take a look at all of your pool toys and The Floatys to make sure they’re in good shape and won’t cause injuries if used.
 And with the sun being strongest between ten o’clock in the morning and two o’clock in the afternoon, and with water increasing the sun’s rays, always make sure anyone in the pool has plenty of sunscreen on to prevent burns.

 Summer parties are always a great time and by keeping these simple safety tips in mind, you can make sure people have fun and remain safe while at your house.